 Military Standard Specification - 1949A Magnetic Particle Inspection

-Military Standard Specification - 1907 Military Standard Inspection Liquid Penetrant and Magnetic Particle Inspection of materials, parts, and weldments
+Military Standard Specification - 1907 Military Standard Inspection Liquid Penetrant Testing and Magnetic Particle Inspection of materials, parts, and weldments

 Military Inspection Standard 83387- Magnetic Rubber Inspection Process.

 This testing process has withstood time and advancements in technology.
 It is a good investment for any industry that requires monitoring of the status of the health of its machinery and/or the quality of its products.

 Here are a few tips to consider during magnetic particle testing:

 1. Before using magnetic particles, make sure the components being tested are dry and clean.

 2. Magnetic particle baths should have their settling volume evaluated every time they are started up, swapped out, altered (particles or carriers added), and at least once every shift.

 3. To verify proper equipment and material performance, it is advised to use a tool steel ring, QQI, or other known fault standards.

 4. You can also demagnetize a part by energizing a yoke in AC mode, withdrawing it from the part while it's energized, and then re-energizing it.